Germany unveils immigration reform plan to tackle labour shortages - CDE News - The Dispatch

-Germany on Wednesday unveiled draft reforms on immigration, skills training and promoting immigration from Western Balkan countries, a bid by Chancellor Olaf Scholz’s government to plug labour shortages in Europe’s largest economy.
+BERLIN, (Reuters) – Germany this week unveiled draft reforms on immigration, skills training and promoting immigration from Western Balkan countries, a bid by Chancellor Olaf Scholz’s government to plug labour shortages in Europe’s largest economy.

+“Securing our skilled labour base is one of Germany’s biggest economic tasks for the coming decades,” Labour Minister Hubertus Heil said.

+The number of job vacancies in 2022 was at a record high of close to 2 million, according to the ministry.

 “With this, we are laying the foundation for a new start in migration policy,” Finance Minister Christian Lindner tweeted after the cabinet approved the reforms.
 “Anyone who can contribute to the country’s economic success as a skilled worker is welcome.”